 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where cabvinite typically forms.
+Look in alkaline igneous rocks country, the host setting where cabvinite typically forms.
 If you start seeing aegirine, microcline, nepheline in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.